devraza/dotfiles-leftwm/README.md

 # My `LeftWM` dotfiles
-This repository contains the configurations for my `LeftWM` rice, using the [Rosé Pine](https://rosepinetheme.com) colourscheme.
+This repository contains the configurations for my `LeftWM` rice, using the [Catppuccin](github.com/catppuccin/catppuccin) colourscheme.

 ## Screenshot
 ![Screenshot of rice](screenshot.png)